 Our conversations are a way to brainstorm ideas.
 That day we were walking through Via Giulia, an old street in the historic center of Rome; a road that runs parallel to the Tiber River.

 One of the most famous streets in Rome during the Renaissance, Via Giulia became the home of antique dealers in the past decades.
-Yet today due to the crisis of antique trade, the street has become home of modern shops.
+Yet today due to the crisis of antique trade, the street has become the home of modern shops.

 Among those shops there is WordLift.
 A small startup that operates at the cutting edge of semantic technologies applied to the web.
 That is where I work as a Head Of Business Development.